-15. The applicant or developer shall only permit delivery vehicles to arrive at or enter or exit the site between the hours of 08:00 and 18:00 hours on Monday to Friday, between 08:00 and 13:00 on Saturdays and no deliveries shall be made at all on Sundays or Bank Holidays.
+15. The applicant or developer shall only permit delivery vehicles to arrive at or enter or exit the site between the hours of 08:00 and 18:00 hours on Monday to Friday, between 08:00 and 13:00 hours on Saturdays and no deliveries shall be made at all on Sundays or Bank Holidays.

-Reason: To manage traffic and protect the amenities of local residents, in accordance with Policy IC1 of Burnley's Local Plan (July 2018).
+Reason: To manage traffic and protect the amenities of local residents, in accordance with Policies IC1 and SP5 of Burnley's Local Plan (July 2018).